Commitment

 Governance and Framework

 We have a single-tier Board with a majority of Independent Directors.
 The Board comprises a diverse group of individuals with a broad range of ages and tenures, drawn from various backgrounds and areas of expertise.
 This diversity fosters a rich tapestry of thought and experience, and ensures a balanced perspective that enriches Board’s discussions and decision-making processes.
-Consequently, the Board is able to make decisions in the best interests of the Group and all stakeholders.
-The Board is supported by two Company Secretaries who ensure that board processes and regulatory requirements are followed, while advising on best practices in corporate governance.
+Consequently, the Board is able to make robust decisions considering the best interests of the Group and all stakeholders.
+The Board is supported by two Company Secretaries who ensure that the board processes and regulatory requirements are followed, while advising on best practices in corporate governance.

 Read more about our Board